- People are placed on different waiting lists depending on whether they need routine or urgent dental care.

 People who have priority access

-People who have are offeredthe next available appointment for general care.
+People who have priority access to dental care are offeredthe next available appointment for general care.
 They are not placed on the GeneralWaiting List.
 If the person has denture care needs, then they will be offeredthe next available appointment for denture care or placed on the Priority DentureWaiting List.

 Priority denture care

 A person needs priority denture care if they meet any of thefollowing criteria:

 - They have no denture or natural teeth in one or both arches.